 Instructions

-- Season & Dry Brine – Combine all dry ingredients and generously coat the brisket.
+- Season & Dry Brine – Generously coat the brisket with the spice rub.
 Wrap tightly in plastic wrap and refrigerate for 12–24 hours.
+The salt draws out moisture, then reabsorbs it with the spices for deeper flavor penetration.

 - Preheat & Prep – Preheat oven to 275°F (135°C).
 Place brisket fat-side up in a roasting pan or Dutch oven.
-Pour beef broth around the meat (not on top).
+Pour beef broth around the meat (not on top) to create steam during cooking.

-- Cover & Bake – Cover with foil or lid and bake for 5–6 hours, or until fork-tender.
+- Cover & Bake – Cover tightly with foil or lid and bake for 5–6 hours.
+Check tenderness with a fork – it should slide in easily with little resistance.

 - Rest & Slice – Let rest for at least 30 minutes before slicing against the grain.
-Serve with your favorite sides and a sprinkle of fresh herbs.
+This allows juices to redistribute for maximum tenderness.

 🛒 Spice Buying Guide: What to Grab at the Grocery Store